Statheads Gameplay: Player Substitutions

 The bullpen's score for each match is the score generated by the any reliever who picthes that day.
 All RPs who make a relief appearance that day will count in a match.
 If no reliever pitches that day, then the relief score is zero for that match.

 Note: a pitcher who is on a Statheads roster as a reliever will only score points when he relieves, not if he starts.
 Likewise a pitcher listed as a starter will only earn points as a real-life starter.
 Relief pitchers who make starts will have those starts archived and will be available in the event that the pitcher is subsequently assigned to a starting pitcher slot.
+Two-way players such as Shohei Ohtani keep their pitching starts in their pitching history even if they were in an batting position when the start was made.

 Starting pitchers can only qualify to appear in a fantasy match if they have had a minimum of two (2) calendar days of rest since their last fantasy match appearance.
 These calendar days must fall between the days the pitcher is scheduled to start.